 Furthermore we added some pages to illustrate the structure even more: More information on metapopulations.

 Finally we had to apply a lot of TLS/SSL security fixes to protect your privacy.
 Just to name some: LogJam, FREAK, POODLE, BREACH, CRIME, again POOLDE and of course Heartbleed.
-If you are brave enough, go checkout our security report/test at Qualys Inc. SSL Labs.(posted over 4 years ago)
+If you are brave enough, go checkout our security report/test at Qualys Inc. SSL Labs.(posted about 5 years ago)